 3. Synchronize goal timing with your assets

 If your specific time horizon is known (for example, three months, 12 months or three years), contemplate investing in products that generally match your investment timeline.
 Consider these examples:

 - If you’re saving for a down payment on a house that’s due in six months, look for products such as short-term government bonds or AAA-rated corporate debt bonds.

 - If you have a down payment on a purchased item due in six months, with the remainder of the purchase price to be paid in 12 months, then look for products with varying durations of six to 12 months, such as a laddered certificate of deposit (CD).

 Make sure your investment strategy works for you

-Once you've implemented these short-term investment tips and your plan has been determined, there may be additional factors to be considered related to implementation depending on the products used.
-An Ameriprise financial advisor can help customize a plan that aligns with your short-term goals while factoring in a broader view of your overall investment strategy.
+Once your plan has been determined, there may be additional factors to consider related to implementation depending on the products used.
+We can help customize a plan that aligns with your short-term goals while factoring in a broader view of your overall investment strategy.